(updated December 7, 2020)

 One bow, one mallet, one hand

 It’s tricky, but entirely possible to play with one mallet and one bow in the same hand.
+This is achieved by holding the mallet in the inside position, while bow is held on the outside of the hand.
 The two cannot be used simultaneously, but rotating between the two is no issue.